Let’s cut to the chase.

 Showcase value

 Sales demonstrations don’t just give you the ability to show how your product works.
-They also let you highlight the product’s unique value proposition.

 This is especially true if you are using an interactive demo platform.
 Because interactive sales demos let prospects experience the product at their own pace, they can spend more time on the parts that interest them and skip the parts that are less relevant.